rayzhuca/typecs/README.md

 # Previews

 ### Home screen
-The home screen is comprised of a simple UI, and has a functioning user login system.
+The home screen is comprised of a simple UI and has a functioning user login system.

 ![Home screen](https://i.imgur.com/l8zayrf.png)
 ### Statistics